sfigg/commercialization-public/docset/customize/mdm/azure-active-directory-integration-with-mdm.md

 Azure AD Join also enables company owned devices to be automatically enrolled in, and managed by an MDM.
 Furthermore, Azure AD Join can be performed on a store-bought PC, in the out-of-box experience (OOBE), which helps organizations streamline their device deployment.
 An administrator can require that users belonging to one or more groups enroll their devices for management with an MDM.
 If a user is configured to require automatic enrollment during Azure AD Join, this enrollment becomes a mandatory step to configure Windows.
 If the MDM enrollment fails, then the device will not be joined to Azure AD.

-**Important**  Every user enabled for automatic MDM enrollment with Azure AD Join must be assigned a valid [Azure Active Directory Premium](https://msdn.microsoft.com/library/azure/dn499825.aspx) license.
+> [!Important]  Every user enabled for automatic MDM enrollment with Azure AD Join must be assigned a valid [Azure Active Directory Premium](https://msdn.microsoft.com/library/azure/dn499825.aspx) license.